 If your limited company is experiencing cash flow problems and is struggling to survive financially.
-Then liquidation could be the most logical solution – particularly if you find yourself unable to repay creditors.
+Then liquidation could be the most logical solution – particularly if you cannot repay creditors.

 A limited company is considered a separate legal entity which means it will usually be responsible for its liquidation costs – and these can sometimes run into thousands of pounds.